 You might want to consider adding another litter box or two around your home.
-Your furball may be having difficulty reaching their box and your sink or tub may be the most appealing alternative.
-Putting a few more boxes around the house also helps you to spread out cleanings by giving your cat more places to choose from.
+Your furball may be having difficulty reaching their box, and your sink or tub may be the most appealing alternative.
+Putting a few more boxes around the house also helps you spread out cleanings by giving your cat more places to choose from.

 7. Get Them to the Vet ASAP

-If all else fails, there may be a medical issue with your kitty.
-And that requires professional veterinary help.
+If all else fails, there may be a medical issue with your kitty, and that requires professional veterinary help.
 Don’t hesitate to take your furball to the vet if you suspect something might be wrong.

 Conquering Your Cat’s Pee Problem

 Your cat might not be able to come out and directly say why they’re using your sink or tub as a toilet.
-But there are some approaches you can take to figure out just what they’re saying, and get your cat back into their litter box.
+But there are some approaches you can take to figure out just what they’re saying and get your cat back into their litter box.

 - Why Is My Cat Peeing in the Sink and Bath Tub?

-- Breaking Your Cat’s Unwanted Behaviors
+- The 7 Ways to Break Your Cat’s Unwanted Behaviors

 - Conquering Your Cat’s Pee Problem